LeonardoLupori/wholeBrain_PNN_analysis/README.md

 In order to run the analysis code you will need to download a set of preprocessed data.
 You can find the data files in the latest release under the _assets_ menu at this [link](https://github.com/LeonardoLupori/wholeBrain_PNN_analysis/releases/latest)

 > **Please Note**
-> If you want to dowload all the **raw** microscopy data that are related to this paper, you can download the entire dataset on Zenodo [HERE](https://doi.org/10.5281/zenodo.7419283).
+> If you want to download all the **raw** microscopy data that are related to this paper, you can download the entire dataset on Zenodo [HERE](https://doi.org/10.5281/zenodo.7419283).

 ### Python Environment

 To run the scripts in this repository you will need python 3.8 and the correct version of several additional packages.
-You can easily install everything in a new vistual environment using anaconda.
+You can easily install everything in a new virtual environment using anaconda.

 To do this, use the following commands: